alexandrejournet/alexandrejournet/README.md

 # 💫 About Me:
 🚀 Hello !
 I'm a Software Engineer with an addiction to .NET and Angular !

-🔭 Currently working on a building documentations for Radiant.NET !
+🔭 Currently working on a building documentations for Solstice !

-Also working on my own portfolio and a Git GUI (Electron, Angular and Nodegit maybe switch from Electron to Tauri)
+Also working on my own portfolio and a Git GUI (come from Electron, Angular and Nodegit and switching from Electron to Tauri)

 <br>📧 Shoot me on email or add me on LinkedIn !